Freedom Summer

-Freedom Summer, also known as the Freedom Summer Project or the Mississippi Summer Project, was a volunteer campaign in the United States launched in June 1964 to attempt to register as many African-American voters as possible in Mississippi.
-Blacks had been restricted from voting since the turn of the century due to barriers to voter registration and other laws.
-The project also set up dozens of Freedom Schools, Freedom Houses, and community centers in small towns throughout Mississippi to aid the local Black population.
+Freedom Summer, also known as Mississippi Freedom Summer (sometimes referred to as the Freedom Summer Project or the Mississippi Summer Project), was a campaign launched by American civil rights activists in June 1964 to register as many African-American voters as possible in the state of Mississippi.

+Black people in the state had been largely prevented from voting since the turn of the 20th century due to barriers to voter registration and other Jim Crow laws that had been enacted throughout the American South.
+The project also set up dozens of Freedom Schools, Freedom Houses, and community centers such as libraries, in small towns throughout Mississippi to aid the local Black population.

 The project was organized by the Council of Federated Organizations (COFO), a coalition of the Mississippi branches of the four major civil rights organizations (SNCC, CORE, NAACP, and SCLC).
 Most of the impetus, leadership, and financing for the Summer Project came from SNCC.
 Bob Moses, SNCC field secretary and co-director of COFO, directed the summer project.

 Freedom Vote

 Freedom Summer was built on the years of earlier work by thousands of African Americans, connected through their churches, who lived in Mississippi.
 In 1963, the Student Nonviolent Coordinating Committee (SNCC) organized a mock "Freedom Vote" designed to demonstrate the will of Black Mississippians to vote, if not impeded by terror and intimidation.
-The Mississippi voting registration procedure at the time required Blacks to fill out a 21-question registration form and to answer, to the satisfaction of the white registrators, a question on the interpretation of any one of 285 sections of the state constitution.
-The registrars ruled subjectively on the applicant's qualifications, and decided against most blacks, not allowing them to register.
+The Mississippi voting registration procedure at the time required Black people to fill out a 21-question registration form and to answer, to the satisfaction of the white registrators, a question on the interpretation of any one of 285 sections of the state constitution.
+The registrars ruled subjectively on the applicant's qualifications, and decided against most Black people, not allowing them to register.

 In 1963, volunteers set up polling places in Black churches and business establishments across Mississippi.
 After registering on a simple registration form, voters would select candidates to run in the following year's election.
 Candidates included Rev. Ed King of Tougaloo College and Aaron Henry, from Clarksdale, Mississippi.
 Local civil rights workers and volunteers, along with students from northern and western universities, organized and implemented the mock election, in which tens of thousands voted.